suhuaguo/redis-replicator/README.md

 Replicator replicator = new RedisReplicator(new File("/path/to/appendonly.aof", FileType.MIXED, Configuration.defaultSetting());
 ```

-After redis-replicator-2.4.0, We introduced a new concept(Redis URI) which simplify the constructor of `RedisReplicator`.
+After redis-replicator-2.4.0, We introduced a new concept(Redis URI) which simplify the construction process of `RedisReplicator`.

 ```java
 Replicator replicator = new RedisReplicator("redis://127.0.0.1:6379");